 User Scenario Documentation

 One of the keys to a successful extension validation is a document that guides the tester through the setup and usage of the extension.
-You must include a document that helps Microsoft test the key scenarios of your extension.
+You must include a document that helps Microsoft test some of the key scenarios of your extension.
 We want to ensure that we are validating the functionality in the correct manner.
 Following are some key points to keep in mind when writing the user scenario document.

 Be as detailed as possible.
 No detail is too small.
 If a field needs a specific value, include that value in your document.